T3TR15/t3tr15.github.io/README.md

 The developers of T3TR15 do not own anything related to the registered trademark of Tetris.
 This Tetris variant was made only for educational purposes.
 # That's all for now.
 Now head on over to https://T3TR15.github.io and enjoy!
 Please report any bugs (not including those mentioned under the "Potential error(s)" heading) by emailing T3TR15.github.io@gmail.com.
-# Made with love from JL and SZ. <3
+# Made with love from JL and SZ. :heart: